25 Incredibly Nostalgic 90s Toys To Buy & Relive Your Childhood

-Tamagotchis were virtual pet toy and what I refer to as “obligation-entertainment" toys.
-As kids, we learned how quickly our digital pets would die if we forgot to feed them and clean up their poop.
+Tamagotchi’s were virtual pet toys and what I refer to as “obligation-entertainment" toys.
+As kids, these 90s toys taught us how quickly our digital pets would die if we forgot to feed them and clean up their poop.
 I can't help but feel that Tamagotchi-esque toys conceptually paved the way for other simulation entertainment like the Sims.

 Sony Aibo, 1999

 What was with 90s toys and pets?
 It's like our parents went to a convention and asked electronic toy-makers to create as many devices to pacify our desire for living-breathing animals.
 The result of their secret meetings was the Sony Aibo, marketed as an "entertainment robot" but really it was the beginnings of consumer grade artificial intelligence.

 The Aibo didn't catch on as well as Sony would've liked because they'd designed a toy intriguing enough to buy, but not intelligent enough to perform critical tasks that kept kids interested.
 The Sony Aibo would sit, lay down, and beg (I think) but there were no "snoozles," no "zooms," no "mlems," or any other behaviors that made owning a dog worth it.
 It was all artificial intelligence, but no love for that 90s toy.

 Tickle Me Elmo, 1996

 Remember the craze of the Tickle Me Elmo?
 Well, a lesser known tickle me toy did it first.
 His name was Tickles the Chimp, and he came out in 1992.
 None of us ever heard of Tickles the Chimp because he just didn't have the star power of Elmo.